manoj-maharana/json-formatter/README.md

 ## ▶️ Getting Started

 Simply open the application in any modern web browser.
 No installation, package manager, build process, or configuration is required.

+👉 Or skip setup entirely and [try it live here](https://manoj-maharana.github.io/json-formatter/).

 ---